-If you are using the Source Priority algorithm for calculating shipping costs, you can change the priority of assigned sources with the drag-and-drop tool.
+If you are applying the Source Priority algorithm for calculating shipping costs, you can change the priority of assigned sources using a drag-and-drop tool.

 Then, go to the Products grid to manage the quantity of items in each of the warehouses.
 On the grid page, select a product and scroll down to the Sources section.
 Here, you can view the warehouses linked to the product, change status (In Stock or Out of Stock), and adjust the items qty in all sources.
 It is also possible to assign new warehouses to the product and unassign sources.